rodrigoboni/MasterCodeInterview/README.md

 - Communications skills - Does your personality match the companie's culture ?

 ## Step by step through a problem
+1. First of all, watch to window time for the interview and plan how to complete all tasks / tests, leaving time for questions made by interviewer and by you
+2. Always pay attention to be very quickly and straight forward, find a ideal division between express your thoughts and knowledge without been boring or using too much time
-1. When the interviewer says the question, write down the key points at the top.
+3. When the interviewer says the question, write down the key points at the top.
    - Make sure you have all the details.
    - Show how organized you are
-2. Make sure you double check
+4. Make sure you double check
    - What are the inputs ?
    - What are the outputs ?
-3. What is the most important value of the problem ?
+5. What is the most important value of the problem ?
    - Do you have time, space, memory etc ?
    - What is the main goal ?
-4. Don't be annoying and ask too many questions to the interviewer
+6. Don't be annoying and ask too many questions to the interviewer
-5. Start with the naive/bute force approach.
+7. Start with the naive/bute force approach.
    - First thing that comes into mind.
    - It shows that you're able to think well and critically (you don't need to write this code, just speak about it).
-6. Tell them why this approach is not the best (i.e. O(n^2)) or higher, not readable etc...
+8. Tell them why this approach is not the best (i.e. O(n^2)) or higher, not readable etc...
-7. Walk through your approach, comment things and see where you may be able to break things.
+9. Walk through your approach, comment things and see where you may be able to break things.
    - Any repetition, bottlenecks like O(n^2), or unnecessary work ?
    - Did you use all the information the interviewer gave you?
    - Bottleneck is the part of the code with biggest Big O. Focus on that.
 Sometimes this occurs with repeated work as well.
-8. Before you start coding, walk through your code and write down the steps you are going to follow
+10. Before you start coding, walk through your code and write down the steps you are going to follow
-9. Modularize your code from the very beginning.
+11. Modularize your code from the very beginning.
     - Break up your code into beautiful small pieces and add just comments if you need to.
-10. Start actually writing your code now.
+12. Start actually writing your code now.
     - Keep in mind that the more you prepare and understand what you need to code, the better the whiteboard will go.
     - So never start a whiteboard interview not being sure of how things are going to work out.
 That is a recipe for disaster.
     - Keep in mind - A lot of interviews ask questions that you won't be able to fully answer on time.
     - So think: what can I show in order to show that I can do this and I am better the other coders.
     - Break things up in functions, methods etc (if you can't remember a method, just make up a function and you will at least have it there.
 Write something, and start with the easy part)
-11. Think about error checks and how you can break this code.
+13. Think about error checks and how you can break this code.
     - Never make assumptions about the input
     - Assume people are trying to break your code and that Darth Vader is using your function.
     - How will you safeguard it ?